skeesen8/gymApp/README.md

 └── seed.py
 ```

-Edit `models.py` and start creating your models.
-Import your models as needed in
-other modules, i.e. `from models import ...`.

-Remember to regularly run
-`flask db revision --autogenerate -m'<descriptive message>'`, replacing
-`<descriptive message>` with an appropriate message, and `flask db upgrade head`
-to track your modifications to the database and create checkpoints in case you
-ever need to roll those modifications back.

-> **Tip: It's always a good idea to start with an empty revision!
-This allows
-> you to roll all the way back while still holding onto your database.
-You can
-> create this empty revision with `flask db revision -m'Create DB'`.**

 If you want to seed your database, now would be a great time to write out your
 `seed.py` script and run it to generate some test data.
 Faker has been included